flutter/website/src/resources/design-principles.md

 [packages in the SDK](https://github.com/flutter/flutter/tree/master/packages).
 To make a change that will require developers to change their code:

- 1. File an issue or create a pull request with the `prod: API break` label.
+ 1. File an issue or create a pull request with the `severe: API break` label.

  2. Send an e-mail to <mailto:{{site.email}}> to socialize